danielasakpa/Manga_Website/README.md

 ## Explore Proxy Server

-Explore the [Proxy Server repository](https://github.com/danielasakpa/proxy-server) to understand the custom proxy server's inner workings and contribute to its development.
+Explore the [Netlify-Serverless-Manga-Proxy repository](https://github.com/danielasakpa/Netlify-Serverless-Manga-Proxy) to understand the custom proxy server's inner workings and contribute to its development.

 ## Explore Manga Server

-Explore the [Manga Server repository](https://github.com/danielasakpa/manga-server) for insights into the user authentication and data management server and contribute to its enhancement.
+Explore the [Netlify-Serverless-Manga-Server repository](https://github.com/danielasakpa/Netlify-Serverless-Manga-Server) for insights into the user authentication and data management server and contribute to its enhancement.

 ## Contributing